 Obviously, still way too many, but that's a drop of about 20%, which is not nothing.

-Every year since then, we've seen a reversal of that trend, and by 2018, we're back up to 822 million people struggling with hunger and undernourishment.
+And by 2018, we're back up to 822 million people struggling with hunger and undernourishment.

-surrounding this, according to the UN, is that countries where hunger is on the rise are seeing rising income inequality, which is compounding the problem for the most vulnerable populations.
+One of the big issues surrounding this, according to the UN, is that countries where hunger is on the rise are seeing rising income inequality, which is compounding the problem for the most vulnerable populations.

 Water is another crisis, and both of these issues are only going to get worse as the effects of climate change become more pronounced.

-It's deeply disgraceful for Alex to point to all the people around the world living in severe food insecurity and pretend that somehow if we were able to go to the movies it would all be okay.
+It's deeply disgraceful for Alex to point to all the people around the world living in severe food insecurity and pretend that somehow if we were able to go to the movies, it would all be okay.

 It wouldn't be.